edsu/fondz/README.md

 [![travis-ci status](https://travis-ci.org/edsu/fondz.png)](http://travis-ci.org/edsu/fondz)

-fondz is a tool for auto-generating an "archival description" for born digital content found in a [bag](http://en.wikipedia.org/wiki/BagIt) or series of bags.
-This description is expressed as static HTML, suitable for viewing in both online and offline mode.
-The assumption is that we'll be able to read HTML in browsers for some time to come (hopefully), so it is a logical long term preservation format.
+fondz is a command line tool for auto-generating an "archival description" for a set of born digital content found in a [bag](http://en.wikipedia.org/wiki/BagIt) or series of bags.
+The name fondz was borrowed from a [humorous](http://curatememe.tumblr.com/post/28097866834/respect-de-fondz-taking-into-consideration-the) take on the archival principle of [provenance](http://www2.archivists.org/glossary/terms/p/provenance) or respect de fonds. fondz works best if you point it at a collection of content that has some thematic unity, such as a collection associated with an individual, family or organization.

-While fondz's output is simple, and easy to preserve, it is generated using some hideously complex, but nevertheless, rather useful pieces of opensource software:
+The description that fondz generates is expressed as HTML, suitable for viewing in both online and offline mode without the need for running software other than your Web browser.
+The HTML also contains structured metadata, so that it can be easily processed by other applications. fondz is largely an integration layer for other tools such as:

 * [libreoffice](http://www.libreoffice.org/) - for converting various document formats to html
 * [mallet](http://mallet.cs.umass.edu/) - for creating topic models of textual content
+* [fido](https://github.com/openplanets/fido) - for identifying file formats using the [Pronom](http://www.nationalarchives.gov.uk/PRONOM/Default.aspx) registry.
 * [file/libmagic](http://www.darwinsys.com/file/) - the venerable unix file identification utility
 * [exiftool](http://www.sno.phy.queensu.ca/~phil/exiftool/) - for extracting image metadata

-As better opensource tools for converting documents and summarizing their contents become available they can be swapped out for the ones we're using now.
+As better opensource tools for converting documents and summarizing their contents become available they can be swapped out for the ones that are being used now.

 Thanks go to Twitter and Facebook for their HTML based archive packages, and to [Jekyll](http://jekyllrb.com/) and other static site generators, which